Christ the King Catholic Secondary School

 Christ the King, often referred to as CtK, is a Catholic secondary school in Georgetown, Ontario, Canada.
 The school was established and began classes in September 2002.
-Its students are required to wear school uniforms, which consist of green and white short and long sleeve golf shirts, and navy coloured pants and shorts.
-The school competes in the Halton Catholic Athletic Association (HCAA), as well as the Golden Horseshoe Athletic Conference (GHAC), and their sports teams are known as the Jaguars.
+Its students are required to wear school uniforms.
+The school competes in the Golden Horseshoe Halton Sports Division, and their teams are known as the Jaguars.
 The Jaguars developed a rivalry with the Georgetown District High School 87's (GDHS).
-CtK began specialist high skills major programs (SHSM) in the arts, physical education and information technology in 2009.
+CtK began specialist high skills major programs in the arts, physical education and information technology in 2009.